A Guide to Groundwater

 Sedimentary rocks like sandstone and limestone have faster groundwater recharge rates.
 They make the best aquifers because these types of rocks have connected pore spaces.

 When it rains, water can easily travel through.
 The key to recharging groundwater is the “porosity” of the surface.
 Porosity measures how much empty space there is between pore spaces of rocks.

 Groundwater in Numbers

 The big picture of groundwater

-Groundwater is less than 1% of total water on Earth.
+Groundwater is less than 1% of the total water on Earth.
 About 0.65% of total water on Earth is groundwater.

 - About 0.65% of total water on Earth is groundwater.